esamaric-srl/Microsoft-Courses/CWHTM102.md

 ## Course Curriculum

-The CWHTM102 course is meticulously structured to provide a comprehensive introduction to HTML.
+The <a href="https://www.esamatic.it/corsi/introduction-to-html-training-courseware">CWHTM102</a> course is meticulously structured to provide a comprehensive introduction to HTML.
 Here's an overview of what participants can expect to learn:

 ### Day 1: HTML Basics and Page Structure